-- A family member received \$1,200 per month for the past six months in SS income. - SSA notifies the individual that they should have received only \$1,100 per month. - SSA adjusted their monthly payment to recoup overpayment.
-They will now receive \$1,000 per month for the next six months and will then receive their regular payment of \$1,100 per month after that. - How should this be annualized? - For the next six months, use the lower amount \$1,000 x 12 = \$12,000 - Then, conduct an interim when the reduction ends $$1,100 \times 12 = $13,200$ - If a recipient's Social Security income is reduced because of an IRS garnishment, or other similar garnishment, the PHA must use the gross amount to calculate income.
-Annual income, per 24 CFR 5.609, includes the full amount of periodic amounts from Social Security.
+- Member received \$1,200 per month for the past 6 months in SS income. - SSA notifies the individual that they should have received only \$1,100 per month - SSA adjusted their monthly payment to recoup overpayment.
+They will now receive \$1,000 per month for the next six months and will then receive their regular payment of \$1,100 per month after that. - How should this be annualized? - For the next six months, use the lower amount $$1,000 \times 12 = $12,000$ - Then, conduct an interim when the reduction ends \$1,100 x 12 = \$13,200

-ANNUALIZING SOCIAL SECURITY USING EIV
+ANNUALIZING SS USING EIV

-- When using EIV to annualize SS and SSI benefit amounts for participants, the amount in EIV may differ from the amount listed on the SS or SSI award letter. - EIV is not available for applicants so the PHA must use a benefit letter dated within the last 60 days

-PHAs are required to use the EIV-reported SS and SSI benefit amount unless the participant disputes the EIVreported amount.
+- When using EIV to annualize SS and SSI benefit amounts for participants, the amount in EIV may differ from the amount listed on the SS or SSI award letter. - EIV is not available for applicants so the PHA must use a benefit letter dated with in the last 60 days - PHAs are required to use the EIV-reported SS and SSI benefit amount unless the participant disputes the EIVreported amount.